avaneev/prvhash/README.md

 is composed of two halves, both of them practically being independent PRNG outputs with period exponents smaller by half the state variable size.
 This additionally complicates system's reversal.

-To sum up, the author is unable to find cryptographical security flaws in PRVHASH.
-The author will be happy to offer a negotiable grant to any cryptanalyst willing to "break" PRVHASH, or publish its cryptanalysis.
-You can contact the author via aleksey.vaneev@gmail.com .
-Note that it is possible to perform "hard" computational experiments by using smaller state variable sizes.
-This is what the author did extensively.
-However, a cryptanalysis also requires mathematical analysis: it is there where any flaws can be found.

 ## PRVHASH16 ##